 In November 2016, the group combined its Italian mobile telecommunications business with that of CK Hutchison Holdings Ltd. in a joint venture company named Wind Tre.
 In July 2018, the group announced the sale of its 50% stake in Wind Tre to CK Hutchison Holdings Ltd. which was completed in September 2018.
-In July 2019, VEON Holdings B.V. ("VEON") launched a mandatory tender offer ("MTO") to purchase the shares of GTH, a subsidiary of VEON which consolidates the group's operations in Algeria, Bangladesh and Pakistan.
+In July 2019, VEON Holdings B.V. launched a mandatory tender offer ("MTO") to purchase the shares of GTH, a subsidiary of VEON which consolidates the group's operations in Algeria, Bangladesh and Pakistan.
 At the close of the MTO in August 2019, VEON held approximately 98.24% of GTH's total outstanding shares.
 VEON subsequently embarked on a comprehensive restructuring of GTH, including a successful offer to acquire substantially all of GTH's operating assets in Algeria, Pakistan and Bangladesh following the delisting of GTH from the Egyptian Exchange in September 2019.
+In late 2020, we sold our operating subsidiary in Armenia.

 In September 2019, we announced a new strategy framework at the Group level including a commitment to boost long-term growth beyond traditional connectivity services.
-The strategy framework set out how VEON plans to drive value from three business pillars: its fundamental mobile and fixed line connectivity services and the drive of 4G adoption; a portfolio of new services built around digital technologies with the active involvement of big data and artificial intelligence; and future assets which seeks to identify, acquire and develop ''know-how'' and technologies that open up adjacent growth opportunities.
+The strategy framework set out how VEON plans to drive value from three business pillars: its fundamental mobile and fixed line connectivity services and the drive of 4G adoption; a portfolio of new services built around digital technologies with the active involvement of big data and artificial intelligence; and future assets which seeks to identify, acquire and develop ''know-how" and technologies that open up adjacent growth opportunities.

-As part of our initiative to digitize our core telecommunications business, we intend to continue focusing on increasing our capital investment efficiency, including with respect to our IT, network, and distribution costs.
+As part of our initiative to digitize our core telecommunications business, ensuring we address 4G penetration levels across the group is vital as 4G services remain a core enabler of our digital strategy.
+We intend to continue focusing on increasing our capital investment efficiency, including with respect to our IT, network, and distribution costs.
 We have secured network sharing agreements and intend to maintain our focus on achieving an asset-light business model in certain markets, where we own only the core assets needed to operate our business.
 For further information on our capital expenditures, see Item 5 - Operating and Financial Review and Prospects - Liquidity and Capital Resources - Future Liquidity and Capital Requirements.
 We anticipate that we will finance the investments with operational cash flow, cash on our balance sheet and external financing.
-For more information on our recent developments, see Item 5 - Operating and Financial Review and Prospects - Key Developments During 2019.
+For more information on our recent developments, see Item 5 - Operating and Financial Review and Prospects - Key Developments During 2020.